Alfresco/docs-alfresco/content-services/latest/admin/control-center.md

 1. Download the `docker-compose.yml` file by accessing the Content Services [Download Trial](https://www.alfresco.com/platform/content-services-ecm/trial/download){:target="_blank"} page, which will give you a 30-day license.

-    If you already have a valid license file for Content Services 7.4, you can apply it directly to the running system.
+    If you already have a valid license file for Content Services 23.1, you can apply it directly to the running system.
 See [Uploading a new license]({% link content-services/latest/admin/license.md %}) for more details.

     > **Note:** Make sure that exposed ports are open on your host computer.
 Check the `docker-compose.yml` file to determine the exposed ports - refer to the `host:container` port definitions.
 You'll see they include 5432, 8080, 8083 and others.

     > **Note:** The Download Trial is usually updated for *major.minor* versions of Content Services.
-The latest published version on our website is labelled *Version 7.3 - March 2022*.
+The latest published version on our website is labelled *Version 7.4 - May 2023*.

 2. Save the `docker-compose.yml` file in a local folder.